 What Exactly Is Ginger Foliage?

-Ginger foliage refers to the tall, green stalks and spear-like leaves that sprout from the ginger root when it grows in warm, humid climates.
-These leaves can grow up to several feet high and have a slender, reed-like appearance with a soft texture and mild citrusy aroma.
+Ginger foliage refers to the tall, green stalks and spear-like leaves that sprout from the ginger root in warm, humid climates.
+These leaves grow up to several feet high with a slender, reed-like appearance, soft texture, and mild citrusy aroma.
+Unlike the pungent root, the leaves offer subtle flavor with gentle warmth and brightness.

 Edible Uses: Can You Eat Ginger Leaves?
+(Complete Safety Guide)

 Use Case | Description |